Altishofer/piggyScale-Client/README.md

 - [Hardware](#hardware)
 - [Deployment](#deployment)

 ## Features
-- Real time visualization of scale output
+- Real-time visualization of scale data
-- Automatic weight estimation with real time weights
+- Automatic weight estimation using real-time measurements
-- Manually storing, retrieving and manipulating weights
+- Manual storage, retrieval, and manipulation of weight data
-- View and analyze history and trends of different pig batches
+- View and analyze the history and trends of different pig batches
-- Export measurements to Excel
+- Export measurement data to Excel

 ## Built With

-- **[Mosquitto](https://mosquitto.org/):** Open source message broker that implements the MQTT protocol.
+- **[Mosquitto](https://mosquitto.org/):** An open-source message broker that implements the MQTT protocol.
-- **[Paho](https://www.eclipse.org/paho/):** Eclipse project providing MQTT and MQTT-SN client implementations.
+- **[Paho](https://www.eclipse.org/paho/):** A python library for interacting with the mosquitto MQTT broker.
-- **[Python](https://www.python.org/):** High-level programming language for general-purpose programming.
+- **[Python](https://www.python.org/):** The current prototype of the serverside is written in the general purpose language.
-- **[Flask](https://flask.palletsprojects.com/):** Lightweight WSGI web application framework in Python.
+- **[Flask](https://flask.palletsprojects.com/):** A lightweight web application framework for Python.
-- **[Angular](https://angular.io/):** Platform and framework for building single-page client applications using HTML and TypeScript.
+- **[Angular](https://angular.io/):** A platform for building web applications using TypeScript.
-- **[TypeScript](https://www.typescriptlang.org/):** Typed superset of JavaScript that compiles to plain JavaScript.
+- **[TypeScript](https://www.typescriptlang.org/):** The Client is written in TypeScript, a more statically typed version of JavaScrippt.
-- **[SQLite3](https://sqlite.org/index.html):** C-language library that provides a lightweight, disk-based database.
+- **[SQLite3](https://sqlite.org/index.html):** A python library for manipulating lightweight open source database files.

 ## Main Components

-- **[REST-Server](https://github.com/Altishofer/piggyScale/tree/main/server):** Initializes a REST server for interacting with the database, holding the permanent records.
+- **[REST Server](https://github.com/Altishofer/piggyScale/tree/main/server):** Manages a RESTful API for interacting with the database, which stores permanent records.
-- **[Scale](https://github.com/Altishofer/piggyScale/tree/main/scale):** Processes the hardware signal and publishes real time measurements to the MQTT-server.
+- **[Scale](https://github.com/Altishofer/piggyScale/tree/main/scale):** Captures data from the hardware and publishes real-time measurements to the MQTT server.
-- **[Client](https://github.com/Altishofer/piggyScale/tree/main/src):** Angular web platform, subscribing to the scale's real time updates and the servers database records.
+- **[Client](https://github.com/Altishofer/piggyScale/tree/main/src):** An Angular-based web platform that subscribes to real-time updates from the scale and retrieves data from the server's database.
-- **[MQTT-Server](https://github.com/Altishofer/piggyScale/tree/main/server):** MQTT-Server for buffering real time measurements from the Scale and forwarding them to the subscribed Clients.
+- **[MQTT Server](https://github.com/Altishofer/piggyScale/tree/main/server):** Buffers real-time measurements from the Scale and forwards them to subscribed clients.

 ## Hardware